Simon Cataldo: Elections

 Cataldo mounted his campaign for State Representative in the summer of 2021, after incumbent Tami Gouveia announced that she would run for Lieutenant Governor.
 Cataldo’s campaign focused on local issues such as addressing PFAS pollution in the drinking water supply, transportation infrastructure, adequately funding public schools, as well as broader challenges involving reproductive rights, mental health services, economic vitality, and climate change.

 In the Democratic primary, Cataldo defeated two primary opponents, Vivian Birchall of Acton and Patricia Wojtas of Chelmsford.
 The result of the primary was 57.4% for Cataldo, 27.4% for Birchall, and 14.8% for Wojtas.
 Cataldo was endorsed over his primary opponents by Planned Parenthood Advocacy Fund of Massachusetts, the Massachusetts AFL-CIO, and the Massachusetts Nurses Association, in addition to other labor and environmental groups and many local Select Board and School Committee members.

 In the general election, Cataldo consolidated support from Democrats and Independents to beat Republican Rodney Cleaves of Chelmsford, 72.8% to 27.2%.

 Legislation

-In his first term, Representative Cataldo filed 24 bills.
-His legislation covers early childhood education, higher education admissions, renewable energy, workforce development, tax relief, public safety, and substance use recovery.
+Cataldo's legislation covers early childhood education, higher education admissions, renewable energy, workforce development, tax relief, public safety, and substance use recovery.
+He was appointed by Speaker of the House Ron Mariano to be the House’s sole Member of the state’s Restorative Justice Advisory Committee.

+In the 194th General Court, Cataldo serves as House vice chair on the Joint Committee on the Environment and Natural Resources and sits on the Joint Committees on Education, the Judiciary, and Financial Services.

+Cataldo filed legislation in the 2025-26 session addressing: